 5. St Andrews Woods, Shoreham, Kent.
 Woodland Trust

 “Free parking, toilets, nature trails and little picnic areas.
 It’s really lovely” Suggestion and photo from Erica Knight www.theincidentalparent.com

 6. Brede High Woods, near Battle, East Sussex.
 The Woodland Trust

 “Two car park entrances.
 The woods is peaceful with the odd dog walker.
-They have wild horses, a post where a old farm house used to be alongside the original bricks.
+They have wild horses, a post where an old farmhouse used to be alongside the original bricks.
 We also spotted a woodpecker” suggestion and photo from Lyndsay-Rose Pavoux at www.myfamilyofroses.co.uk

 7. Cheddar Gorge, Somerset.
 Black rock and Longwood

 “Perched high above the stunning Cheddar Gorge is the small reserve of Black Rockwith it’s grassy slopes and remnants of the stony outcrops of Cheddar Gorge, the dry river valley of Velvet Bottom and the ancient woodland called Longwood.
 All three nature reserves are owned and maintained by Somerset Wildlife Trust and form a complex of walks and areas to explore outside of the tourist attractions of Cheddar Gorge.
 Getting away from the frenetic madness of the commercial Gorge, there is a beautiful landscape that is unspoilt and wild” Suggestion, website quote and photo all from Suzanne Easton at www.meanderingwild.com